 - talk to your family and find out what CYPS is worried about - contact CYPS and ask to speak with the case worker who contacted your family - tell CYPS the caseworker who you are and give them your contact details - ask the CYPS contact person for their name and contact details - check what they are worried about and ask how you can help your family - make a note of the phone call, who you spoke to and what you talked about.

-You can get advice from Legal Aid ACT about becoming a guardian of your grandchildren.
-Guardianship is an arrangement where the Children's Court gives you responsibility for the care of a child or young person.
+You can get advice from Legal Aid ACT about applying for enduring parental responsibility for your grandchild.
+This is an arrangement where the Children's Court gives you responsibility for the care of a child or young person.